The f0(1370) controversy from dispersive meson-meson scattering data analyses

 In this spirit, one could describe the result of every interpolator $(N,k)$ with such a distribution.
 The final step would be to add the different $\mathcal{CDF}$ according to a normalizing weight, as for example

-where the error can be the upward or downward uncertainty, or an average of the two.
+where the error can be the upward or downward uncertainty or an average of the two.
+The method is then iterated by averaging over $N$.
 Finally, once the final $\mathcal{CDF}$ is computed one should calculate the median and confidence intervals to produce the final errors.
 Despite the fact that this method looks different from the previous one, their results are perfectly compatible, thus confirming the robustness of our error estimates.

-The difference of any of these two ``weighted" methods with the naive method of averaging the whole sample without any weighting is therefore in the few MeV range both for the central values and the uncertainties, which we can also make asymmetric.
+The difference of any of these two ``weighted" methods with the naive method of averaging the whole sample without any weighting is therefore in the few-MeV range both for the central values and the uncertainties, which we can also make asymmetric.
 We have preferred to consider the weighted methods for our final results.
-Furthermore, the difference basically disappears when we round up to the tens our final central values and uncertainties.
+Furthermore, the difference basically disappears when we round our final central values and uncertainties up to the tens.

 \mytitle{Pad\'e Approximants} After defining the general $P^N_M$ Pad\'e approximant in the previous subsection, Eq.~\eqref{eq:Padedef}, we now detail the particular sequences we use, their truncation, as well as how we determine their parameters and uncertainties from the dispersive output or the data parameterizations.